Kenya Photography Tour | Chris Bray Photography

 • Off-road filming permits for Samburu Reserve in Kenya, allowing us to drive to the best possible locations for your photos.

-• Five nights at Kenya's exclusive, unfenced Mara Ngenche Safari Camp in the heart of the Mara and two nights at the luxurious, riverfront 'Elephant Bedrooms' in Samburu where elephants wander past your private plunge pool!
+• Three nights at Kenya's exclusive, unfenced Mara Ngenche Safari Camp in the heart of the Mara and two nights at the luxurious, riverfront 'Elephant Bedrooms' in Samburu where elephants wander past your private plunge pool!

-• Visit Kenya's private game reserve, 'Solio' - the best place on Earth to see both white and black rhinos.
+• Visit Kenya's private game reserve, 'Solio' - the best place on Earth to see both white and black wild rhinos.

 • Photographing majestic African Fish eagles swooping down to snatch fish from the lake right next to our exclusive accommodation on our own private island!